Repository secure by design: how to sleep better without fear of security vulnerabilities

 Tip

-After introducing Clean Architecture to our team, our teammate used this approach in his game to abstract rendering engine. 😉
+After introducing Clean Architecture to our team, our teammate used this approach in his game to abstract the rendering engine. 😉

 (Cheers, Mariusz, if you are reading that!)